Djaytan/docker-papermc-server/docs/configuration.md

 > 💡 More configuration options will be supported in future releases.

-### ✏️ Overridden Defaults
+#### ✏️ Overridden Defaults

-To encourage the use of modern Paper features over legacy Bukkit and Spigot alternatives, some configuration properties are assigned **custom default values**.
+To promote the use of modern Paper features over legacy Bukkit/Spigot ones, this image assigns custom default values to some properties.
+These are intentionally aligned with Bukkit/Spigot defaults to preserve familiar behavior.
-These defaults intentionally aligned with Bukkit's and Spigot's ones to ensure a smoother transition.

 Although they differ from the upstream Paper defaults, all values remain **fully user-configurable**, unless stated otherwise.